SouravPoudyal/augmix/README.md

 ## Usage

-Training recipes used in our paper:
+Training recipes used in this work:

 Resnet18(non-pretrained or pretrained with SGD + LambdaLR): `python new_cifar.py -m renset18` or `python new_cifar.py -m renset18 -pt`